 The Francesca Primus Prize

 The Primus Prize operates on an open submission basis – an applicant may submit herself or be nominated by another individual or organization.
 Members of ATCA are eligible to nominate or provide letters of recommendation.
-To qualify for consideration in a given calendar year, a playwright must have had a fully staged, professional production of her script within the previous year, but the committee also considers a body of work going back several years.
+To qualify for consideration in a given calendar year, a playwright must have had a fully staged, professional production of a script within the previous year, but the committee also considers a body of work going back several years.
+Given the unusual circumstances of 2020, the committee will also allow submissions of digital productions as part of the playwright’s body of work.
 Three or more finalists are announced, then the winner.

-Due to the pandemic, prize years 2020 and 2021 (covering plays that premiered in 2019 and 2020) have been conflated, with an application deadline (TBA) in spring, 2021.
+Due to the pandemic, prize years 2020 and 2021 (covering plays that premiered in 2019 and 2020) have been conflated, with an application deadline of November 1, 2021.
 Plays already submitted for 2020 are automatically included.
-For more, see Procedures and History, below.

 (NOTE that the relationship of the date of the prize to the year in which the winning work was done has varied over its history.)